SeanBunch/Eve-API/README.md

 3. When the user clicks on a item name in the item list the app then needs to make an api call and display the data in the sellers window and the buyers window.

+4. Create searchable search results? like maybe allow the user to search the list of search results? idk maybe this kind of thing is not needed if good middleware implimented that enable safe and highly effective search results form user.
+The user may not need to search the search results if search results are accuatley finding the users request.

 ## Currently working on: